elenakozlitina/elenakozlitina/README.md

 ## Hi there 👋 I`m Kozlitina Elena
-I'm a third-year student majoring in Artificial Intelligence.
-I love tackling complex problems and developing innovative projects.
+I am a Data Engineer passionate about designing scalable data systems, optimizing workflows, and solving complex data challenges with innovative solutions.
 Here's a bit about me and my skills:
-## My Skills:
 ### Programming Languages:
 Python
 SQL